OperationalDev/amongusmumble/README.md

 ## Certificate Help

-Export your bot's certificate from mumble.
+Export your bot's certificate from mumble (See this [video](https://www.typefrag.com/mumble/tutorials/backup-or-import-certificate/) for help).
 This should be in a p12/pkcs format.
 Now convert this to a pem format with the following commands:
 ```
-openssl pkcs12 -in botuser.p12 -nocerts -out botuser.key
+openssl pkcs12 -info -in botuser.p12 -nodes -out 6ix9ine.key -nocerts
-openssl pkcs12 -in botuser.p12 -nocerts -nokeys -out botuser.crt
+openssl pkcs12 -info -in botuser.p12 -nodes -out botuser.crt -nokeys
 ```

 ## Config Example